cschaible/actix-web-security/README.md

 * JWK-Downloader to verify JWTs
 * JWT verification

-## Warning - Neither audited nor penetration tested
+## Note: Neither audited nor penetration tested
-This library is not verified to be secure.
-It has neither been audited to be safe in an audit nor been pentested.
+This library is provided "as is" without warranties of any kind and is not verified to be secure.
+It has neither been audited to be safe in an audit nor been penetration tested.
 The library was developed to the best of knowledge and belief.
-It's in your own responsibility to check the code for potential security issues or bugs and your own decision whether you see it as safe and trustworthy or whether you prefer to not use it.
+It's in your own responsibility to check the code for potential security issues or bugs and your own decision whether you see the code as safe and trustworthy or whether you prefer to not use it.

-In other words (excerpt of the MIT license):

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+The library is provided as open-source and the liability of any kind is excluded as described in the licenses the software is provided under.

 ## Install